marklauter/TelloAPI-SDK-2.0/README.md

 I'll add more complex script support once I have the UWP demo working.

 ### Tests
 Writing tests is boring.
-When I feel really professional and high-speed, I'll add to them, but I'm not in a hurry.
+When I feel really high-speed, I'll add to them, but I'm not in a hurry.
 If someone wants to round them out, they would have my eternal gratitude and a gift certificate to Taco Bell.